Learning Center

 Meetings led by the Parent Committee on topics identified by COPAA Parent Members as important.
 The meetings are monthly and are not recorded as they are informal.

-Join us for the What Can and Should Go Into A 504 Plan?
+• Join us for the What Can and Should Go Into A 504 Plan?
 Webinar.
 We'll discuss: * Rights of students with disabilities under Section 504 of the Rehabilitation Act; * What you can request to ensure that your child's educational needs are being met; * How to make those requests; and * What to do if your child's current 504 Plan needs revisions.
 Register to attend live or watch the session recording at your convenience.
+If you require ADA accommodations to access the online event, please email learningcenter@copaa.org.
+COPAA reviews the content in the Learning Center for accuracy, but because the law can change, please be sure to check that cited sources are still current law.
+Materials are for educational purposes only.

-This learning path includes two webinars and their associated materials.
-Webinar: How to Open a New Special Education Law Practice (associated slide deck and white paper included).
-Webinar: The Modern Law Firm - Ethical Obligations and Technological Challenges in a Cloud-Based World (associated slide deck and white paper included). * White Paper: How Much Justice Can You Afford?
+• This learning path includes three webinars and their associated materials. * Webinar: How to Open a New Special Education Law Practice (associated slide deck and white paper included). * Webinar: The Modern Law Firm - Ethical Obligations and Technological Challenges in a Cloud-Based World (associated slide deck and white paper included). * Webinar: Succession - The Lawyers' Edition (associated slide deck and white paper included) * White Paper: How Much Justice Can You Afford?
 Reliance on Statutory Fee Shifting when Representing Families of Low- to Moderate Means **Bonus Recording** Attorney Roundtable on Client Management.
+COPAA reviews the content in the Learning Center for accuracy, but because the law can change, please be sure to check that cited sources are still current law.
+Materials are for educational purposes only.